-I have been growing sweet basil in a planter all summer, and it’s time to make my sweet basil vinegar.
+I have been growing sweet basil in a planter all summer.
+Finally, it’s time to make my sweet basil vinegar.
 It has been an extremely humid summer, even by North Carolina standards.
-This sweet basil is LOVING this moisture.
+But this sweet basil is LOVING this moisture.

 Now, this basil has mutated into a shrub-like size and stature.
 Of course, I use it as much as possible in my cooking.
 However, it seems like every time I cut some to use it grows back double.
 Ergo why I call it mutant!

-I had read about flavored vinegar in cookbooks and blogs in the past.
-I have seen very expensive flavored vinegar in the store.
+Before, I had only read about flavored vinegar in cookbooks and blogs.
+I have also seen very expensive flavored vinegar in the store.
 However, I had never purchased nor tasted an infused vinegar prior to this attempt.

 Some recipes for infused vinegar have a long page of instructions on how to make a flavored vinegar.
-I don’t like complicated recipes.
-Simply put, I like easy recipes.
-I strongly prefer easy recipes with quick results.
+But I don’t like complicated recipes.
+Simply put, I prefer easy recipes.
+In fact, I strongly prefer easy recipes with quick results.